Challenger and mobile banks

 You can block your card if it’s lost or stolen via the app.

-Monese is licensed as an Electronic Money Institution, which is regulated by the Financial Conduct Authority.
+Monese is licensed as an Electronic Money Institution, which is regulated by the FCA.
 This means Monese must keep all customer money separate to its own finances, so if it goes bust, you should get all your money back.

 What’s coming in the future?